RMSecurity/rmsecurity-SecOps/README.md

-# CCOS — Cybersecurity Consulting Operating System
+# CCOS — Cybersecurity Consulting Operating System - RMSecurity
 ### rmsecurity | Internal Operations Repository

 This repository is the single source of truth for every operation performed by rmsecurity.